 The first step is to add up the total resistance rating of any speakers you wish to connect.
 This is important because you need to make sure the holding capacity of your amplifier doesn’t get overwhelmed.
 If you get a positive confirmation, proceed to connect the speakers in series.

 However, if the sum is more than the limit, the next step would be to multiply the impedance of your left speakers and divide your answer by the sum of both.
 If the answer you obtain is within limits, you can connect them in parallel connection.

 If the answer you obtained is not within the holding capacity, do not attempt to connect the speakers since the amplifier cannot handle the load.

 Do Speakers Sound Better In Series or Parallel?

 Speakers connected in parallel have been observed to be louder when compared to speakers connected in series.
 This is due to a couple of reasons, highlighted below:

-The wiring/connection of speakers in series increase the total resistance load, thereby reducing the flow of electric current.
+The wiring/connection of speakers in series increases the total resistance load, thereby reducing the flow of electric current.
 This means the amp’s power output will be lower.

 Are higher Ohm Speakers Better?

-Impedance or Resistance is a unit used to measure the opposition to flow of electrical current.
-Speakers with lower impedance ratings are considered more “power draining” when compared to their higher rated counterparts.
+Impedance or Resistance is a unit used to measure the opposition to the flow of electrical current.
+Speakers with lower impedance ratings are considered more “power-draining” when compared to their higher-rated counterparts.
 Higher ohm speakers put less stress on the amp.

 As we have already established, it is not possible to connect two 8 ohm speakers to get a total output of 8 ohm.